China or bust: Wayne Rooney's career dilemma

 Where now for Brand Rooney?

-Domestically, the most prolific striker in United's history has won almost everything there is to win with his club: five Premier League titles, the Champions League, the FA Cup, the League Cup twice.
+The most prolific striker in United's history has won almost everything there is to win with his club since joining from Everton as an 18-year-old in 2004: five Premier League titles, the European Champions League, the FA Cup, two League Cups.

 He is his club and country's all-time leading scorer.
 His legacy is already secured.